AlfrescoLabs/alfresco-environment-validation/src/main/docs/README.txt

 server.

-Please note that this tool is not exhaustive - it simply validates some of the more common environmental problems Alfresco support has seen.
+Please note that this tool is not exhaustive - it simply validates some of the more common environmental problems Alfresco has seen.

 Author